solo-io/valet/test/e2e/gloo/two-phased-canary/part2/template.md

 # Two-phased canary rollout, part 2

-In the last guide, we looked at how you can use Gloo to set up a two-phased approach to canary testing and rolling out new versions of your services.
+In the last part, we looked at how you can use Gloo to set up a two-phased approach to canary testing and rolling out new versions of your services.

 In the first phase, you redirect a small slice of your traffic so you can verify the functionality of the new